13 – 14 August 2019 Albany, NY

-We are excited to be in Albany, NY at the University at Albany with sessions scheduled on August 13 and August 14!
+We were excited to be in Albany, NY at the University at Albany with sessions on August 13 and August 14!

-As always, we will be exploring opportunities to accelerate growth of the Weather Enterprise and importantly how we can each contribute through enhanced collaboration!
-Additionally, though a separate event, the NWS will hold their bi-annual Partner’s Meeting on August 15.
-The Partners Meeting offers a chance to learn more about the current status and future plans for NWS products and services.
+As always, we explored opportunities to accelerate growth of the Weather Enterprise and importantly how we can each contribute through enhanced collaboration!
+Additionally, though a separate event, the NWS held their bi-annual Partner’s Meeting on August 15.
+The Partners Meeting offered a chance to learn more about the current status and future plans for NWS products and services.

-The current list of likely sessions for the AMS Summer Community Meeting includes:
+The list of sessions for the AMS Summer Community Meeting included:

-The 2019 Summer Community Meeting is organized and hosted by the American Meteorological Society.
+The 2019 Summer Community Meeting was organized and hosted by the American Meteorological Society.

-There are several sponsorship opportunities available at the 2019 Summer Community Meeting.
+There were several sponsorship opportunities available at the 2019 Summer Community Meeting.
 All sponsors will receive recognition on the conference website, conference program and signage at event sponsored.
-Interested companies and organizations should contact email@example.com.

 |Early Registration||Late Registration||Early Registration||Late Registration|